azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### Basic scenarios for org policy customization

-In this section let us look at typical scenarios where you would want to customize the org policy and ways to accomplish them.
+In this section let us look at typical scenarios in which you would want to customize the org policy and ways to accomplish them.

 > Note: To edit policy JSON files, use a friendly JSON editor such as Visual Studio Code.
 It will save you lot of
 > debugging time by telling you when objects are not well-formed (extra commas, missing curly-braces, etc.)!
 This